Changes Resulting From Covid-19

 O: 613-659-4999 option 2

 Online reservation will require the quick setup of a user account.
 A valid credit card is required to hold a tee time when booking online and over the phone through the proshop – no fee will be charged when making the booking.

 Tee times can be reserved up to 7 days in advance.
 Cancellations must be made by calling the Pro Shop 24 hours in advance for tee times booked on Mondays through Thursdays, and 48 hours in advance for tee times booked on Fridays through Sundays, and Ontario public holidays.

 A late cancellation or no-show fee will be applied to the credit cards used to reserve a tee time.
-Card will be charged half the value on moderately busy days and the full amount on busy days
+This includes, if you book for four players and only show up with two, you will be charged a no-show fee for the 2 no-shows.
+Please only book for the number of people that are playing and call the proshop if there are any changes to the number of players booked.
+Card will be charged half the value on moderately busy days and the full amount on busy days.

 Smuggler’s Glen Golf Course is a championship 18-hole facility that opened on July 21, 2005 for public and member play.
 The developers of Smuggler’s Glen, the Seal family, have owned and operated the Glen House Resort since 1962.
 The owners have over 50 years of experience in the hospitality industry and have invested a considerable amount of capital to create the area’s newest attraction, Smuggler’s Glen Golf Course.
 The Glen House is proud to offer yet another reason to visit the world-famous 1000 Islands, a region renowned for boating, fishing and vacationing amidst the St. Lawrence River’s natural beauty.